Data storage company Cohesity raises $250 million at a $2.5 billion valuation

 With its latest cash injection, Cohesity said it plans to double down on its R&D investment and push its growth domestically and internationally.

-The global public cloud services market was pegged at $228 billion in 2019, according to Gartner.
+Gartner pegged the global public cloud services market at $228 billion in 2019.
 As more companies transition from in-house infrastructure, cloud computing and related services are forecast to grow 17% to $266 billion this year.
 Amazon, the public cloud services market leader, has invested significantly in its AWS cloud business, which now constitutes 11% of its overall revenue.

 Secondary storage

-Founded in 2013, San Jose-based Cohesity offers what is known as “secondary” data storage, aimed at non-mission critical data, such as backups, development copies, and analytics.
+Founded in 2013, San Jose, California-based Cohesity offers what is known as “secondary” data storage, aimed at non-mission critical data, such as backups, development copies, and analytics.
 It’s not as quick to access, but it is a more efficient and cheaper way of storing data.
 Primary storage, on the other hand, is generally used for data that applications need to access more frequently.

-According to Cohesity, around 80% of companies’ storage capacity is typically consumed by secondary data, which is overly resource-intensive for data that may not need to be accessed very often.
-Platforms such as Cohesity aim to help by plugging into primary data storage services, including AWS, to protect data and extend backup, archival, and disaster recovery capabilities.
+According to Cohesity, around 80% of companies’ storage capacity is typically consumed by secondary data.
+Platforms such as Cohesity aim to free up resources by plugging into primary data storage services, including AWS, to protect data and extend backup, archival, and disaster recovery capabilities.

 Other players in the space include Palo Alto-based Rubrik, which scored a $261 million investment last year at a $3.3 billion valuation.